-The International Organization for Standardization provides for formal quality systems, defined by the ISO 9000 family of standards, under which organizations may be certified by external auditors for the quality of their production processes and services to clients.
+The International Organization for Standardization provides for formal quality systems, defined by the ISO 9000 group of specifications (ISO, 2005, 2008, 2009, 2011), family of standards, under which organizations may be certified by external auditors for the quality of their production processes and services to clients.
 These quality systems depend heavily on training in quality management techniques.